OctopusDeploy/blog/blog/2022-q2/verifying-backups-with-runbooks/index.md

 ## Conclusion

-Backups are only as good as their ability to be restored, but too often the finer process of restoring a backup is discovered during a crisis, leaving DevOps teams to wonder if the backups include the correct data in the correct format.
+Backups are only as good as their ability to be restored, but too often the finer points of restoring a backup is discovered during a crisis, leaving DevOps teams to wonder if the backups include the correct data in the correct format.

-By treating backup artifacts like any other deployable artifact and automating the process of restoring and verifying backup data, DevOps teams can refine their recovery processes as part of a regular backup lifecycle, and gain confidence that they can quickly recover from any scenarios that involve the loss of data.
+By treating backup artifacts like any other deployable artifact and automating the process of restoring and verifying backup data, DevOps teams can refine their recovery process as part of a regular backup lifecycle, and gain confidence that they can quickly recover from any scenarios that involve the loss of data.

 In this post you saw example runbooks that generate database backups, upload them to an artifact repository, consume the backup as a deployable artifact, and verify the process of restoring the data to an ephemeral environment.
 The end result is a backup workflow treating the restoration of data as just another routine, automated task.